-Red beans and rice is a delicious and popular Louisiana dish, traditionally served on Mondays using the ham bone left over from the previous Sunday's ham dinner.
-Red kidney beans are most often used, but many purists feel the flavor is too strong and use the small South Louisiana red beans.
+Red beans and rice is a classic Louisiana dish, traditionally served on Mondays using the ham bone left over from the previous Sunday's ham dinner.
+Red kidney beans are the most popular choice, but many prefer the milder flavored small red beans in the dish.

 According to The New Orleans Cookbook, baked ham should be used rather than country ham or smoked ham.
 They also recommend pickled pork or salt pork (if using salt pork, eliminate other salts in the recipe).